Riding Holidays for unaccompanied children aged 6 to 17, individuals or groups. OFSTED Registered VC374742. Childcare Vouchers accepted.

 HERE’S WHAT YOU NEED TO PACK- PLEASE NAME ALL ITEMS CLEARLY !

-Usual riding things including Riding Hat to current standard and riding boots, Changes of clothes,
+Usual riding things including Riding Hat to current standard (minimum pas015) and riding boots, Changes of clothes,

 Swimming things, Sleeping mat/single sized mattress/Camp bed, Pillow, Blanket, Sleeping bag, Torch, Wellies and Waterproof coat, Wash things including towel, Soft shoes/trainers are required for voltige, Sunblock, Any routine medications.
 Plasters, as many children suffer from blisters when wearing boots every day!
 Cup, Bowl, Plate, Knife, Fork, Spoon.
 Tea Towel (and carrier bag to keep items in)